 In order to facilitate access to a wide array of library services, Pfeiffer University provides a library on the Charlotte campus with a book collection, print periodicals, and laptops which provide access to vast online research databases of journals and other materials.
 All of the library's research databases are available to all students regardless of learning site, including online students.
 An ask-a-librarian service is available to all students 24 hours per day.
 The librarians can arrange for intra-library loans with the 125,000 volume collection on the Misenheimer campus and for inter-library loans with state, regional, and national libraries.
 Pfeiffer has a policy of reimbursing Charlotte-based and distance education students for Friends of the Library membership fees at cooperating libraries that require memberships for book circulations.
 In order to be reimbursed for Friends of the Library fees, students must be currently enrolled and in good standing with accounts paid to a current basis.
 For students who are in their last semester of enrollment, reimbursement can be made upon presentation of a receipt.
+For students in continuing enrollment, a tuition credit can be applied for the following term upon presentation of a receipt.
 For more complete information regarding library hours and services, refer to the web site at http://library.pfeiffer.edu.